 Completion of the program of study within six years is expected for the Master degrees.
 There is a two year maximum for the Master in Organizational Leadership.
 Completion of the program of study within eight years is expected for the doctorate degree.
 It is required that doctorate students remain continuously enrolled during dissertation work.
-Any extensions to this time frame may result in repeating coursework as recommended by the Graduate Student Policies Committee and approved by the Dean of Graduate Council.
+Any extensions to this time frame may result in repeating coursework as recommended by the Graduate Student Policies Committee and approved by the Vice President for Academic Affairs or designee.